James Harper (publisher): Residences

 Harper lived at 50 Rose Street while he was mayor and later at No. 4 Gramercy Park West from 1847 until he died in 1869.
 The Gramercy Park house was built in the Greek Revival style and was designed by architect Alexander Jackson Davis.

 Later life and death

-Harper was a trustee of Vassar College until he died in 1869.
+Harper was a trustee of Vassar College until he died on March 27, 1869, aged 73, in New York City.
 He is interred at Green-Wood Cemetery in Brooklyn.

 Legacy

-Harper&Row Avenue in The Bronx, New York City, is named in his honor.
+Harper Avenue in The Bronx, New York City, is named in his honor.